AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 ```

 ### Register the Event Provider
-After select the right org, project and workspace, now we start create register the event provider
+After select the right org, project and workspace, now we start to create registration
 ```bash
 aio event provider create
 ```
-Fill in the information, and in the terminal you will see the provider id after successfully create provider, copy <provider id> and then next step:
+Fill in the information, and in the terminal you will see the provider id after successfully create provider,copy the `provider id` for next steps, now we can create eventmetadata:
 ```bash
 aio event eventmetadata create <provider id>
 ```
-CLI will promote you to the question asking you to input the `label` and `event code`for the eventmetadata
+CLI will promote you to the questions asking you to input the `label` and `event code`for the eventmetadata.
-Now you can start create registration by
+Now you can create registration by:
 ```bash
 aio event registration create
 ```
-It will show you a sample of a file in JSON format with the information to create a new Event Registration
+It will show you a sample of JSON format with the information to create a new event registration
-which you can copy, fill in details and use it.
+which you can copy, create your `.json` file and fill in details and use it.

-Now with all that we have finished register the event provider
+Now with all that we have finished registering the event provider.

-Note, another option to register an event provider, is to run javascript code
+Note: another option to register an event provider is to run javascript code
 For your convenience,the source code is available [here](https://github.com/AdobeDocs/adobeio-codelab-event-provider-registration)
 simply fill in the `.env` and run `npm start`